yiqiangshiyia/LGD-CL/README.md

 # LogCL
 The code of LogCL

+% \textbf{5) Sensitivity Analysis of Global Subgraph Size (Top-$N$):}
+% To evaluate the impact of the global subgraph sampling size on model performance, we test the hyperparameter \(N\) over \(\{10, 30, 50, 100, 200, 300\}\).
+The results show that model performance first improves and then declines as \(N\) increases, which verifies the effectiveness of the RWR sampling strategy.
+When \(N\) is too small, such as \(N=10\), the sampled subgraph misses key multi-hop topological information, leading to a substantial performance drop.
+In this case, the MRR on ICEWS14 is only 0.535.

+% The model achieves the best performance when \(N=50\).
+At this scale, the transition matrix that incorporates temporal decay and relation similarity can effectively focus on high-value historical entities.
+This provides the best trade-off between structural information coverage and noise filtering.
+However, when \(N\) further increases to 200 or 300, a large amount of irrelevant global noise is introduced.
+This weakens the targeted focusing capability of RWR and causes performance to decline again.

 ### Process data
 First, unpack the data files.
 Then generate the offline history subgraphs and the `(s, r) -> {dst}` dictionary used by valid / test sampling.